How Do You Prove Product-Market Fit? A Pop Quiz

 It’s one thing to recognize how crucial product-market fit is.
 Knowing that you’ve achieved it is quite another.
-We compared notes with Brian Crofts, chief product officer of Pendo*, a cloud-based platform that provides software organizations the insight and tools they need to launch and improve digital products.
+We compared notes with Brian Crofts, who worked on QuickBooks in those early days before working in chief product officer roles.
 We also considered the many smart articles written about this topic and reflected on our own experience at Battery.
 This quiz will help you determine where your startup is on the product-market fit spectrum.

 How do you know if you have product-market fit?
 Take the quiz.

 1. Do you have multiple customers buying your product for similar use-cases